Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: System Model

 This means that if we multicast packets from the source to the selected destinations $\mathcal{U}'_t$ through the multicast tree $\mathcal{T}_t$, the total energy consumption is the sum of the energy costs of all links in $\mathcal{T}_t$.
-The energy consumption of a network is constrained by a long-term energy budget $\overline{C}$, which is represented as follows:
+The energy consumption of a network is constrained by a long-term power budget $\overline{C}$, which is represented as follows:

 The presence of an energy consumption constraint will lead to a trade-off between energy consumption and AoI, which is a crucial consideration in multicast networks \cite{xie2021age}.
 A multicast tree with more destinations may lead to lower AoI but higher energy consumption.
-Therefore, it is necessary to carefully select the destinations included in the multicast tree during each time slot, underscoring the significance of multicast scheduling.
+Therefore, it is necessary to carefully select the destinations included in each multicast tree, underscoring the significance of multicast scheduling.